gabrielgloesmann/sublime-text-merge/README.md

-# sublime-text-merge
-Configuration for sublime text and sublime merge.
+# Sublime Text and Merge Configuration

+## Introduction
+This are my configuration files for Sublime Text and Sublime Merge.